-Applications received now will be for Fall 2019 admission.
-You can apply online or in person at one of the college student service centres.
-Once your application has been processed you will be asked for transcripts and other supporting documents.
+Once your application has been processed, you will be asked for transcripts and other supporting documents.
 You will be assigned a student number and given access to your online account.

 All applicants to the graphic design program are required to develop a portfolio of work.
-The portfolio requirements for Fall 2019 applicants will be posted on this page at the beginning of December.
+The specifications for the portfolio changes from year to year.

-- Art Portfolio Preparation (MUME-1023) is a Continuing Education course that runs for 10 weeks on WEdnesdays starting on January 9, 2019.
+Art Portfolio Preparation (MUME-1023) is a Continuing Education course that runs for 10 weeks on Wednesdays starting in January.
 The course covers a lot of the projects required for the portfolio and offers insights into our program.
 This course is not mandatory for applicants.
 Details about the course and online registration (usually in late October) is available through RRC’s Continuing Education Department.

-If you have any other questions about the portfolio process contact the program coordinator Diane Livingston at firstname.lastname@example.org.
+If you have any other questions about the portfolio process, please contact us.